isomerpages/moe-bukittimahpri/_student-dev-experiences/Future Ready Citizens.md

 <li>Mood/Focus: Purposeful, outward-looking.
 Service, awareness, contribution.</li>
 <li>Suggested setting for banner photo: Classroom where students carry out duties, Eco-Defenders carrying out their recycling duties, student leaders morning assembly </li>
 </ul>
-At Bukit Timah Primary School, we nurture Future-Ready Citizens who ;are informed, responsible, and adaptable, and who contribute meaningfully to their community.
-Students learn to make thoughtful decisions, embrace diversity, and take ownership of their actions in an increasingly complex and connected world.
+<p align="justify">At Bukit Timah Primary School, we nurture Future-Ready Citizens who ;are informed, responsible, and adaptable, and who contribute meaningfully to their community.
+Students learn to make thoughtful decisions, embrace diversity, and take ownership of their actions in an increasingly complex and connected world. </p>
 <p align="justify">
 Through <strong>National Education (NE)</strong>, <strong>Values in Action (VIA)</strong> programmes, and <strong>Cyber Wellness</strong> education, students develop civic mindedness and a sense of identity and an understanding of their role as Singaporeans.
 They learn to appreciate different perspectives, act responsibly both online and offline, and work collaboratively to build a better future. </p>
 <p align="justify">